TurtleKingCode/Checkers/README.md

 Because of that majority of the ideas behind my code comes from Tim.

-To keep from becoming a code plagiarist, I will supply a link to Tim's YouTube channel, as well a link to the two playlists I spoke of, and his Github Reposotory below.
+To keep from becoming a code plagiarist, And to give Tim the credit he deserves, I will supply links to Tim's YouTube channel, the two playlists I spoke of, and his Github Reposotory below.

 Now, all that's not to say I didn't write any original code.
 There were still multiple things that Tim's code didn't have that I added.